JuliaPOMDP/POMDPs.jl/README.md

 - `discount(pomdp::POMDP)` returns the discount
 - `states(pomdp::POMDP)` returns the complete state space
 - `actions(pomdp::POMDP)` returns the complete action space
-- `actions(pomdp::POMDP, state::Any, aspace::AbstractSpace=actions(pomdp))` modifies `aspace` to the action space accessible from the given state and returns it
+- `actions(pomdp::POMDP, state::State, aspace::AbstractSpace=actions(pomdp))` modifies `aspace` to the action space accessible from the given state and returns it
 - `observations(pomdp::POMDP)` returns the complete observation space
-- `observations(pomdp::POMDP, state::Any, ospace::AbstractSpace)` modifies `ospace` to the observation space accessible from the given state and returns it
+- `observations(pomdp::POMDP, state::State, ospace::AbstractSpace)` modifies `ospace` to the observation space accessible from the given state and returns it
-- `reward(pomdp::POMDP, state::Any, action::Any)` returns the immediate reward for the state-action pair
+- `reward(pomdp::POMDP, state::State, action::Action)` returns the immediate reward for the state-action pair
-- `reward(pomdp::POMDP, state::Any, action::Any, statep::Any)` returns the immediate reward for the s-a-s' triple
+- `reward(pomdp::POMDP, state::State, action::Action, statep::State)` returns the immediate reward for the s-a-s' triple
 - `transition(pomdp::POMDP, state, action, distribution=create_transition_distribution(pomdp))` modifies `distribution` to the transition distribution from the current state-action pair and returns it
 - `observation(pomdp::POMDP, state, action, distribution=create_observation_distribution(pomdp))` modifies `distribution` to the observation distribution from the current state and *previous* action and returns it
-- `isterminal(pomdp::POMDP, state::Any)` checks if a state is terminal
+- `isterminal(pomdp::POMDP, state::State)` checks if a state is terminal
 - `create_state(pomdp::POMDP)` creates a single state object (for preallocation purposes)
 - `create_observation(pomdp::POMDP)` creates a single observation object (for preallocation purposes)
 - `index(pomdp::POMDP, state::State)` returns the index of the given state for a discrete POMDP